 “The world changed that day,” he said.

 “You know it’s not going to be pretty; it’s going to be hard work.
-But it’s why we signed up,” said Goligoski, who deployed to Iraq in 2004 and was part of a Special Forces mission that killed one of Al-Qaida’s highest-level terrorists, Abu Musab al-Zarqawi.
+But it’s why we signed up,” said Goligoski, who deployed to Iraq in 2004 and was part of a mission that killed one of Al-Qaida’s highest-level terrorists, Abu Musab al-Zarqawi.

 Goligoski wears a silver bracelet on his wrist embossed with the names of five soldiers who died while serving in his units — their selfless sacrifice embedded into his soul.
-He also wears braces on the lower part of both legs; he earns a disabled veteran pension because of combat-related injuries that has caused multiple bone fractures in his legs.
+He also wears braces on the lower part of both legs; he earns a disabled veteran pension because of service-related injuries that has caused multiple bone fractures in his legs.

 “I don’t think we can ever understand the sacrifices he and other veterans have made for our freedom, but you can see it in his eyes,” said Prescott Unified School District Joe Howard, a family friend.